pinecoders/pinecoders.github.io/resources/README.md

 ## Automated Order Execution
 [Alertatron](https://alertatron.com/): A service that allows you to relay TradingView alerts to Telegram, Discord, Slack, Email or webhooks, with a chart snapshot attached.
-The developer is well-known in the Pinescripters community.
+The developer is well-known in the PineCoders community.

 [3Commas](https://3commas.io/): Can receive TV alerts and connect them to their bots to execute simple orders on crypto exchanges.

 [ProfitView](https://wiki.profitview.app/home): Google Chrome extension that receives TV alerts and relays orders to crypto exchanges.
-Among Pinescripters, has the reputation of being better than AutoView.
+Among PineCoders, has the reputation of being better than AutoView.

 [AutoView](https://autoview.with.pink/): Google Chrome extension that receives TV alerts and relays orders to crypto exchanges.